NatePad/SERN-Auth-Template/README.md

 This template uses the **MVC** design pattern.

 The user table uses an **unsigned** auto-incremented primary key.
 This primary key is used to generate an authentication cookie via [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
+This cookie is checked when accessing the site so that returning users don't need to log in again.
+This state of this asynchronous authentication check is saved via React Use Context in order to prevent unnecessary API calls.

 **Data validation** happens on both the front end in `/client/utils/inputValidator.js` for **good UX** and on the back end in `/middleware/inputValidator.js` to ensure **clean data**.
 Unique usernames and email addresses are verified with user friendly messages.